5 Keys to a Successful Gratitude Practice

 By Jim Davis

 And if you don’t feel like you have five minutes to spare, then you are EXACTLY the right person for this article.
-Your mental wellness is at stake.
+Your wellness and your performance are at stake.

 Backed by Science

-The deliberate practice of gratitude begins with simple noticing.
-Take note of the things you are grateful for.
-If you are willing to slow down and look around, that list could go on for ages.
+The deliberate practice of gratitude begins with noticing.
+Simple.
+Take note of the things for which you are grateful.
+Big and small.
+If you are willing to slow down and look around, that list might be longer than you think.

 Slowing down to notice can allow for the process of reframing to being.
-Reframing can be a powerful psychological tool, as it is often the entry point for enhancing one's self-talk or beginning cognitive behavioral therapy (CBT) - all circling one central idea: we get to name our experience, and the act of naming influences how we experience it.
+Reframing can be a powerful psychological tool, as it is often the entry point for enhancing one's self-talk or beginning cognitive behavioral therapy (CBT) – all circling one central idea: we have the agency to name our experience, and the act of naming influences how we experience it.

 For example, on a cold winter day, one might lament the fact that they cannot freely roam their neighborhood in shorts – or you could be grateful that you can bundle up in a warm home.
 Cold winter mornings are a great time to sip a warm cup of coffee, be grateful for that.
-Be grateful for the fact that you can afford a winter coat.
+Do you have a winter coat?
+Amazing.
+Be grateful for that.
 Be grateful for the perfect excuse to stay in and read that book you’ve been meaning to get to.
 Be grateful for the turning of seasons, the fresh air, the snowman in the parkway… there are countless opportunities to be grateful, if you can slow down and look closely.

 Slowing down to practice gratitude can change the way you experience stress, changing the body on a hormonal level.
 Making space for gratitude has the power to free up additional space.
 It puts gas back in the tank.
 Even when your bandwidth feels low, wedging a gratitude practice into a tough day can create bandwidth downstream.
 The investment will pay for itself.